 West of Dōgo, Nishino-shima (西ノ島) boasts the stunningly rugged Kuniga coastline, with the sheer 257m Matengai cliff.
 The coastal hike here is a must-do.
 The island is also home to interesting shrines, including Yurahime-jinja, near a small inlet.
-Legend has it that squid come en masse to this inlet every year in autumn/winter as a way to ask forgiveness from the deity (there are pictures at the shrine to prove it).
+Legend has it that squid come en masse to this inlet every autumn/winter to ask forgiveness from the deity (there are pictures at the shrine to prove it).
 Nishino-shima is also known for horses, which you'll see roaming the hillsides.

 The Akiya coast and Oki-jinja are draws on Nakano-shima (中ノ島), also known locally as Ama.